pivotal/hammer/CONTRIBUTING.md

 ## Contributor License Agreement

 All contributors to this project must have a signed Contributor License Agreement (**"CLA"**) on file with us.
 The CLA grants us the permissions we need to use and redistribute your contributions as part of the project; you or your employer retain the copyright to your contribution.
-Head over to https://cla.pivotal.io/ to see your current agreement(s) on file or to sign a new one.
+Head over to [Pivotal CLA](https://cla.pivotal.io/) to see your current agreement(s) on file or to sign a new one.

 We generally only need you (or your employer) to sign our CLA once and once signed, you should be able to submit contributions to any Pivotal project.

 Note: if you would like to submit an "_obvious fix_" for something like a typo, formatting issue or spelling mistake, you may not need to sign the CLA.
 Please see our information on [obvious fixes](https://cla.pivotal.io/about#obvious-fix) for more details.